MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 ### CSV Mapping

-When the source file is a csv and its schema doesn't match the current Kusto table schema, csvMapping maps from the file schema to the Kusto table schema.
+When the source file is in CSV format and its schema doesn't match the current Kusto table schema, a CSV mapping maps from the file schema to the Kusto table schema.
 If the table doesn't exist in Kusto, it will be created according to this mapping.
-If some fields in the mapping are missing in Kusto table, they will be added.
+If some fields in the mapping are missing in the table, they will be added.

 Each element in the list describes a single column as a dictionary: